Seven kinds of equivalent models for generalized coalition logics: Single-coalition-first action models and single-coalition-first neighborhood models

 As above, we let the eight strings $\epsilon$, $\mathtt{S}$, $\mathtt{I}$, $\mathtt{D}$, $\mathtt{SI}$, $\mathtt{SD}$, $\mathtt{ID}$, and $\mathtt{SID}$ in the set $\FES$ correspond to the eight combinations of the three properties, respectively.

 For any $\FXX \in \FES$ and single-coalition-first neighborhood model $\SNM$, we say $\FSNM$ is an \Fdefs{$\FXX$-model} if it has the properties corresponding to $\FXX$.

 \paragraph{Remarks}

-Alurz, Henzinger, and Kupferman \cite{alur_alternating-time_1998} proposed a semantics for $\FATL$, where models are based on \emph{alternating transition systems}.
+Alur, Henzinger, and Kupferman \cite{alur_alternating-time_1998} proposed a semantics for $\FATL$, where models are based on \emph{alternating transition systems}.
 Goranko and Jamroga \cite{goranko_comparing_2004} discussed \emph{tight} alternating transition systems, which we can verify are single-coalition-first neighborhood $\mathtt{SID}$-models.